jpotts/alfresco-acl-templates/readme.md

 In addition to the apply method, you can also ask the service for the list of ACL Templates it knows about using `getAclTemplates()` as well as the list of Authority Resolvers it knows about using `getAuthorityResolvers()`.

-## Tests
+## Integration Tests

-If you check the source code out you can use Maven to run tests with `mvn test`.
+If you check the source code out you can use Maven to run integration tests.
+To do this, first start the embedded Alfresco server with `mvn clean install alfresco:run -DskipTests=true`.
+Wait for the server to start up.

+Next, copy the test ACL templates from integration-tests/src/test/resources into the "ACL Templates" folder under the Data Dictionary.
+Because this project has no Share AMP, you can either start up Share in some other Tomcat, use a script to copy in the test templates via CMIS, or just map a drive to http://localhost:8080/alfresco/webdav.

+If the ACL Templates folder does not exist something went wrong with the server startup.with `mvn test`.

+With the test templates in place you are ready to run the integration tests.
+You can do so from your IDE if you want, or open a new terminal window, change to the project root and run `mvn integration-test`.

 ## Installing